NirmalKoshy/NFL-Big-Data-Analysis/README.md

-# NFL-Big-Data-Analysis
+# Project Overview
-We have utilized several key datasets to provide valuable insights and drive meaningful actions in our analysis of NFL games.
-Additionally, we developed a custom "Victory Dataset" to help uncover important information for further exploration.
+I have utilized several key datasets to provide valuable insights and drive meaningful actions in my analysis of NFL games.
+Additionally, I developed a custom "Victory Dataset" to help uncover important information for further exploration.
 Below are the datasets used:

 Games Dataset: This dataset contains detailed information about NFL games across various seasons, with each game uniquely identified by a "gameId."
 It offers a clear overview of game events and outcomes.